-9.14.1 CTO
+9.16.1 CTO

 Parameter CTO sets the calibration of the over-temperature cutout.
 This is not adjustable by software but is adjusted with an internal potentiometer.
-For the 6330 bath this parameter should read 310.
+This parameter is set at the factory.

-9.14.2 CO and CG
+9.16.2 CO and CG

-These parameters calibrate the accuracy of the bath set-point.
-These are programmed at the factory when the bath is calibrated.
+These parameters calibrate the accuracy of the instrument set-point.
+These are programmed at the factory.
 Do not alter the value of these parameters.
-If the user desires to calibrate the bath for improved accuracy then calibrate R0 and ALPHA according to the procedure given in Section 11, Calibration Procedure.
+If the user desires to calibrate the bath for improved accuracy, adjust R0 and ALPHA according to the procedure given in Section 11, Calibration Procedure.

-9.14.3 H and L
+9.16.3 H and L

 These parameters set the upper and lower set-point limits of the bath.

-DO NOT change the values of these parameters from the factory set values.
-To do so may present danger of the bath overheating and causing damage or fire.
+Note: A high limit (H) setting below the flash point of the fluid in the bath is highly recommended.